After having dental work or dental surgery, oral health is patients’ responsibility.

 Each year, thousands of people come to Mexico to receive high-quality dental work for an affordable price.
 You can save up to 70% in any dental treatment compared to other countries!
 Amazing, right?

-Plus, Los Algodones dentists at Sani Dental Group are in constant preparation and board-certified to perform all types of dental procedures, from a simple extraction to a more complex treatment.
+Plus, Los Algodones dentists at Sani Dental Group are in constant preparation and board-certified to perform all types of dental procedures, from a simple extraction to more complex treatment.

 You will be able to have more than one professional taking care of you and all of your dental needs.